poolexecutor/discord-music-bot/README.md

 - Join and leave voice channels
 - Play music from YouTube URLs or search terms
 - Connect to your personal YouTube account for personalized search results
+- Support for YouTube cookies to access age-restricted or private videos
 - Queue system for multiple songs
 - Pause, resume, and stop music playback
 - Adjustable volume control